matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ### Common Directory

-- `/` - "Root" the top of the file system hierarchy.
+- `/`: "Root" the top of the file system hierarchy.
-- `/bin` - Binaries and other executable programs.
+- `/bin`: Binaries and other executable programs.
-- `/etc` - System configuration files.
+- `/etc`: System configuration files.
-- `/home` - Home directories.
+- `/home`: Home directories.
-- `/opt` - Optional or third party software.
+- `/opt`: Optional or third party software.
-- `/tmp` - Temporary space, typically cleared on reboot.
+- `/tmp`: Temporary space, typically cleared on reboot.
-- `/usr` - User relate programs.
+- `/usr`: User relate programs.
-- `/var` - Variable data, most notably log data.
+- `/var`: Variable data, most notably log data.
-- `/boot` - Files needed to boot the operating system.
+- `/boot`: Files needed to boot the operating system.
-- `/cdrom` - Mount point for CD-ROMs.
+- `/cdrom`: Mount points for CD-ROMs.
-- `/cgroup` - Control Groups hierarchy.
+- `/cgroup`: Control Groups hierarchy.
-- `/srv`  - Contains data which is served by the system.
+- `/srv`: Contains data which is served by the system.
-- `/srv/www` - Web server files.
+- `/srv/www`: Web server files.
-- `/srv/ftp` - FTP files.
+- `/srv/ftp`: FTP files.
-- `/sys` - Used to display and sometimes configure the devices known to the Linux kernel.
+- `/sys`: Used to display and sometimes configure the devices known to the Linux kernel.

 **App Directory Structure**